Cardy limit of the 3d superconformal index: Discussion and open problems

-\paragraph{ Problem~6.~Poisson resummation on gauge inner patches and EFT.} As mentioned in Section~\ref{subsec:surface_integral}, Poisson resummation on the (complexified) outer patch corresponds to dualizing the 2d photon supermultiplet, and then summing over the dual-photon windings.
+The last two problems concern \textbf{ Poisson resummation and 2d duality}. \begin{itemize} \item \textbf{ Problem~\textbf{6}.~Poisson resummation on gauge inner patches and EFT.} As mentioned in Section~\ref{subsec:surface_integral}, Poisson resummation on the (complexified) outer patch corresponds to dualizing the 2d photon and then summing over the winding sectors of the dual-photon superfield.
 Gauge inner patches are also amenable to Poisson resummation.
 Since their effective gauge group is non-abelian, however, the corresponding 2d duality is less clear.
-It would be interesting to clarify this and make contact with the presumably related proposals in \cite{Aharony:2016jki,Gu:2018fpm}.

-\paragraph{ Problem~7.~Treating the punctures with GLSM $\to$ Landau-Ginzburg.} We have systematically treated the punctured $y$-plane via Poisson resummation.
+It would be interesting to clarify this and make contact with the presumably related proposals in \cite{Aharony:2016jki,Gu:2018fpm}. \item \textbf{ Problem~\textbf{7}.~Treating the punctures with GLSM $\to$ Landau-Ginzburg.} We have systematically treated the punctured $y$-plane via Poisson resummation.
 But our treatment of the punctures has not been fully systematic.
 We have focused only on their near zones and Gaussian zones, and have treated those on a case-by-case basis.
 GLSM/Landau-Ginzburg dualities might be an accurate and generalizable approach.
-It would be nice to systematically complement the Poisson resummation on the punctured $y$-plane, with a GLSM/LG treatment of the punctures, at least in some examples.
-That may allow, among other things, a systematic lifting of GLSM/LG dualities to three dimensions.
+It would be nice to systematically complement the Poisson resummation on the punctured $y$-plane with a GLSM/LG treatment of the punctures, at least in some examples.
+That may allow, among other things, a systematic lifting of GLSM/LG dualities to three dimensions. \end{itemize}